serhiybutz/SearchQueryParser/README.md

 # SearchQueryParser

-`SearchQueryParser` is a simple Google-like search-engine-query [parser](https://en.wikipedia.org/wiki/Parsing#Parser) for Swift.
+`SearchQueryParser` is a simple Google-like search-engine-query [parser](https://en.wikipedia.org/wiki/Parsing#Parser) (and marker) for Swift.
 It takes a search string and builds its [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+This package is applicable for use with Apple's [Search Kit](https://developer.apple.com/documentation/coreservices/search_kit) for highlighting of found results.

 ![](demo.gif)